 The Early Dance Circle.

 Both are serious academic groups, though not serious in the sober no-nonsense meaning — they enjoy themselves but they strive to research the dances and do them properly.
-The Historical Dance Society has published two books — “Dances for Jane Austen” and “More Dances for Jane Austen” — which are well-researched and very readable, explaining the steps and figures, with accompanying CDs of the music.
+The Historical Dance Society has published three books — “Dances for Jane Austen”, “More Dances for Jane Austen” and “A New Collection of Dances for Jane Austen” — which are well-researched and very readable, explaining the steps and figures, with accompanying CDs of the music.

-I've already mentioned regencydances.org which has a lot of information and also some animations of dances — people say a picture is worth a thousand words!
+I've already mentioned regencydances.org which has a lot of information and also some animations of dances — a picture is worth a thousand words!
+It also has a (worldwide) list of Societies that Teach and Practice Regency Dancing.

 Some people say that with a few exceptions country dances didn't have names in Regency times.
 It was the tune which had the name, and when somebody published “24 new dances for the year so-and-so” what they were publishing was new tunes — they put some dance instructions under each but these were pretty random and in practice the leading lady chose a set of figures and the band chose a tune to fit them.
 Other people don't share this view.
 Anne says:

-quadrilles.co.uk is Ellis Rogers' website — you can see a video of his Quadrille Club above.
-Ellis has led research and practice in quadrilling in the UK for many years and has published a large book, “The Quadrille — A practical guide to its origin, development and performance”. available from him.
-The Quadrille Club meets once a month in London.
+quadrilles.uk is the Ellis Rogers & Quadrille Club website — you can see a video of his Quadrille Club above.
+Ellis has led research and practice in quadrilling in the UK for many years and has published a large book, “The Quadrille — A practical guide to its origin, development and performance” available from the website.
+For many years The Quadrille Club met once a month in London, but Ellis has now retired.

 Or you might want to try researching the cotillions yourself…